-- When administering to patients undergoing surgery that may have altered the composition of the tissue being examined, as this may distort or alter the measured density. - h In patients whose bodies contain foreign artifacts (e.g., implants) in the examining tissue, image distortion may occur. - When using for intraoperative purposes (e.g., defined as c introducing a system into a surgical incision or burr hole), ensure the equipment is protected by the sterile bag and gel. - Use for ophthalmic purposes must be carried out by a specialized Ophthalmologist. - DO NOT attempt to perform imaging on an open wound
+- a When administering to patients undergoing surgery they may have altered the composition of the examining tissue, as this may distort or alter the measured density. - b In patients whose bodies contain foreign artifacts (by

+- e.g., implants) in the examining tissue, may have image distortion. - c When using for intraoperative purposes (e.g., defined as introducing a system into a surgical incision or burr hole), verify that the equipment is protected by the sterile gel and bag. - d Use for ophthalmic purposes needs to be carried out by a specialized ophthalmologist. - DO NOT attempt imaging on an open wound without being protected with a sterile bag and gel.